ledwindra/continuous-integration-stata/README.md

 # What you need
-I hope that you are using a legitimate Stata licese code because in order to run Stata do-file using GitHub Actions you need a:
+I hope that you are using a legitimate Stata licese code because in order to run Stata do-file using GitHub Actions you need:
 - Serial number
 - Code
 - Authorization